Grants Department Associate

 We are looking for skilled candidates with a demonstrated commitment to social change and an appreciation of the importance of political organizing.
 We’re also looking for candidates that are more motivated by the success of the movement than by individual achievement.

 Additionally, top candidates will:

-– Have a bachelor’s degree and at least one year of relevant experience, although strong entry level candidates will be considered.
+– Have a bachelor’s degree and at least two years of relevant experience.
 Experience in fundraising and/or writing with a public interest advocacy organization or on political campaigns also is preferred, but not required;

 – Have exceptional expository writing and verbal persuasion skills, with the ability to translate complex campaigns and programs into targeted fundraising requests;

 – Have a track record of academic success and proven leadership ability;

 – Be flexible, embrace new challenges, and have a strong work ethic;